envytools/envytools/docs/hw/graph/nv1/rop.rst

    to the working color format.
 10. If the operation selected by the current object requires it, compute the pattern color at the destination coordinates, and (if needed) downconvert it to the working color format.
+If the pattern alpha component is 0, discard the current pixel.
 11. If the operation selected by the current object is ``BLEND_*``, calculate the blend factor, then perform the blending.
 12. If the operation is not ``BLEND_*``: